History

 HI 326: African History

-Credits 3A study of ancient Egypt, Nubia, Ethiopia, etc., and the expansion of Islam, and the slave trade in African history to 1800 and the conclusion of that trade, Islamic renewal, European partition and the colonial period, the growth of nationalism and of independence in Africa.
+Credits 3This course includes a study of ancient Egypt, Nubia, Ethiopia, etc., the expansion of Islam, the slave trade in African history to 1800. the conclusion of that trade, Islamic renewal, European partition and the colonial period, and the growth of nationalism and of independence in Africa.

 HI 327: African History I